DennisGross/COOL-MCv1/README.md

 ![Properties over a range of Constant definition](https://github.com/DennisGross/probabilistic_rl_model_checking/blob/main/doc/images/properties.png)

-*A plot that visualize how different constant definitions influence the safety property of the trained RL policy.*
+*A plot that visualizes how different constant definitions influence the safety property of the trained RL policy.*

 ## Example 2 (Taxi)
 To demonstrate our tool, we are going to train a near optimal RL policy for the commonly known taxi environment.